American Dream (shopping mall): 2002–2011: Meadowlands Xanadu

 In July 2002, the New Jersey Sports and Exposition Authority (NJSEA) issued a request for proposal for a project in the area that was then the parking lot of the Continental Airlines Arena.
 The request was inspired by the Meadowlands Mills project as well as by plans to move the New Jersey Nets out of the arena, and involved significantly less environmental damage because it would be built on already developed land.
 The Mills Corporation retooled its earlier proposal for Meadowlands Mills to fit the new site, and partnered with Mack-Cali Realty Corporation to design Meadowlands Xanadu, a major multi-use development which would incorporate a renovated Continental Airlines Arena.
-The name was taken from Mills Corporation's Madrid Xanadú, a shopping mall in Spain which opened in 2003.
+The name was taken from the Mills Corporation's Madrid Xanadú, a shopping mall in Spain which opened in May 2003.
 NJSEA accepted several other proposals for developing the site.
 Westfield Group proposed Arena Place, an "urban village" and "town square" built around the arena.
 Hartz Mountain Industries and Forest City Realty Trust submitted plans for Expo Park at the Meadowlands, featuring an outlet mall, a convention center, an indoor racetrack, and three hotel buildings.
 Triple Five Group proposed MeadowFest America, which planned an adaptive reuse of the arena to create a retail and entertainment complex.

 Other proposals focused on the project's location in the Meadowlands Sports Complex.
 International Speedway Corporation envisioned plans for Sports City America, a development centered around the proposed Garden State International Speedway, a NASCAR racetrack seating 80,000.
 A consortium that included Paul Newman, Carl Haas, and Mario Andretti proposed Liberty Speedway and Family Theme Park, combining a racetrack with an amusement park and connecting the two with a monorail.

-In February 2003, the authority's board chose Mills Corporation and Mack-Cali's plan over the other two finalists, Westfield Group and Hartz Mountain Industries.
-The project was billed by Mills chairman and executive officer Laurence E. Siegel as "...a new standard for bringing lifestyle, recreation, sports and family entertainment offerings together in one location."
+In February 2003, the authority's board chose the Mills Corporation and Mack-Cali's plan over the other two finalists, Westfield Group and Hartz Mountain Industries.
+The project was billed by Mills chairman and executive officer Laurence C. Siegel as "...a new standard for bringing lifestyle, recreation, sports and family entertainment offerings together in one location."
 Ground was broken on the complex on September 29, 2004, and, at the time, was expected to open two years later.

-In November 2006, Colony Capital purchased the project from Mills Corporation for $500 million and pushed the projected opening to 2008.
+However, in May 2006, the Securities and Exchange Commission (SEC) announced it was formally investigating the Mills Corporation after it announced that it was restating four years of earnings due to executive misconduct and accounting errors.
+Later in the year, an analyst at Bank of America Securities forced Mills to abandon the project, citing the signs of cost overruns.
+In November 2006, Colony Capital Acquisitions LLC purchased the project from the Mills Corporation for $500 million and pushed the projected opening to 2008.
+The Mills Corporation was acquired by Simon Property Group in April 2007, permanently ending any involvement with the property.